 Requirements for Each Policy

-Because an AD&D policy covers fewer ways to die, the application process is much faster and less strict.
-Because they don’t cover deaths related to illness or health conditions, AD&D policies don’t require medical records or a medical exam.
-You could complete an AD&D application in just a few minutes, if you know what you’re doing.
+Because an accidental death insurance policy covers fewer ways to die, the application process is much faster and less strict.
+They don’t cover deaths related to illness or health conditions, so these policies don’t require medical records or a medical exam.
+You could complete an application in just a few minutes.
+A Quotacy agent can help you do this quickly over the phone.

-Life insurance applications, on the other hand, need to take into account your medical history, and health conditions, since the policy will also need to cover health-related deaths.
-This makes applying for life insurance a much longer process, due to the fact that an exam needs to be scheduled and your doctor needs to send in their records.
+Traditional life insurance applications, on the other hand, need to take into account your medical history and health conditions, since the policy will also need to cover health-related deaths.
+This makes buying the life insurance a longer process, due to the fact that you may need an exam and your doctor may need to send in your medical records.

-Because life insurance policies have such thorough applications and offer comprehensive coverage, they don’t often need to investigate the circumstances of the insured’s death – if you’re dead, you’re dead, after all, and life insurance covers almost all causes of death.
+Because traditional life insurance policies have such thorough applications and offer comprehensive coverage, they don’t often need to investigate the circumstances of the insured’s death.
 This means that the payout on your policy comes very quickly after the insured person dies.

-With an AD&D policy, carriers will only cover deaths related to accidents, so they need you to prove that the death was truly accidental in nature in order to receive your payout.
+With an accidental death insurance policy, carriers will only cover deaths related to accidents, so they need you to prove that the death was truly accidental in nature in order to receive your payout.
 This can also mean that carriers can contest your payout if the circumstances around the death are ambiguous or not covered by the policy’s terms and conditions.

 The Bottom Line

-Life Insurance policies and AD&D coverage are wildly different types of coverage with very different situations in which you’d want to invest in coverage.
+Traditional life insurance policies and accidental death coverage are wildly different types of coverage with very different situations in which you’d want to invest in coverage.

 - You aren’t healthy enough to be accepted for a traditional life insurance policy, but still want to offer your family some coverage.